Last updated: May 3, 2026

 How many hours of training do I need to become a cosmetologist in South Carolina?

-South Carolina requires 1,500 hours of cosmetology education at a licensed school.
-Full-time students typically complete this in 9-12 months.
+South Carolina requires 1,500 hours of cosmetology education at a licensed school, which typically takes 9-12 months full-time.
 Alternatively, you can complete a 3,000-hour apprenticeship under a licensed cosmetologist in a licensed salon, but this takes twice as long.
+Most students choose the school route.

 Does South Carolina require continuing education for cosmetologists?